Marius-PA/ComputerScienceNotes/2023_Notes/week06-12_november/ascii_and_unicode.md

 # Parity Bits VS Majorty Voting

 - Party Bits:
+    - advantage:
         - can only detects errors
+    - disadvantage:
+        - much quicker data transmission, less time and space needed

 - Majority Voting:
+    - advantage:
         - detect but also correct (most) errors that occur during data transmission
+    - disadvantage:
+        - data is being tripled to check, so much slower and takes much longer